serenade-eva01/serenade-eva01/README.md

 ---

+**About me**

-Mechatronics student and hobbyist engineer from Egypt, with a background in the STEM high school system.
-I work at the intersection of embedded systems, control theory, and mechanical design — the place where software tells hardware what to do.
+Mechatronics hobbyist from Egypt.
+I love working with embedded systems, control theory, and mechanical design

-My long-term goal is to work in robotics or automation engineering, with a focus on Japan and Southeast Asia.
-I'm learning Japanese alongside my technical work — because engineering across cultures matters.
+My long-term goal is to work in robotics or automation engineering, with a focus on building QoL devices, and tinkering and improivng pre-existing products.

 ---

 **What I work with**

-- **Microcontrollers** — ESP32, Arduino; moving toward STM32 and bare-metal C
+- **Microcontrollers** — ESP32, Arduino
-- **Electronics** — PCB design (KiCad), circuit simulation (LTSpice), sensor integration
+- **Electronics** — PCB design (KiCad), sensor integration
 - **Control** — PID loops, state machines, RTOS basics
-- **Mechanical** — Fusion 360: enclosures, mechanical assemblies
+- **Mechanical** — Fusion 360
-- **Languages** — C, C++, Python (serial comms + data viz)
+- **Languages** — C, Python

 ---

 **Projects**

-- `self-balancing-robot` — IMU + PID + motor control on ESP32 *(in progress)*
-- More building toward E-JUST Mechatronics Engineering, Sept 2026

----

-**Reach me**

-Open to collaboration on robotics and embedded projects.
-Find me on [LinkedIn](https://linkedin.com/in/serenade-eva01) — always happy to talk mechatronics.
+- *`Work In Progress`*